gabycasper007/react-stripe/README.md

 ## About this app

-- This app was bootstrapped with [Create React App](https://create-react-app.dev/docs/getting-started).
+- This project was bootstrapped with [Create React App](https://create-react-app.dev/docs/getting-started).
 - This app is using [React](https://reactjs.org/) and [Express](https://expressjs.com/).
 - Libraries used: [Redux](https://redux.js.org/), [Formik](https://jaredpalmer.com/formik/docs/overview), [Axios](https://github.com/axios/axios), [React Router](https://reacttraining.com/react-router/web/guides/quick-start)
 - The react part is the the root folder, while the express part is in the `server` folder.